pgodfrey23/warbler/README.md

 # Warbler

-Warbler is a mock twitter clone built completely as a backend application.
+Warbler is a mock twitter clone built entirely as a backend application.
 Users can sign up/login, follow users, have followers, and create/like messages (tweets).
-Bcrypt authentication is used to manage user login and Flask sessions store current user data.
+Bcrypt authentication is used to manage user login and Flask sessions store current user data to persist state across requests.
+Tests are written for views and models using Python Unittest.

-The app is built with Flask and Jinja and uses a PostgreSQL database.
-Tests were written for the views and models using the Python unittest module.
+Utilizes: Python, Flask, SQLAlchemy, WTForms, Bcrypt, Unittest, Jinja, Bootstrap, and PostgreSQL.

 Live demo: https://warbler-flask-app.herokuapp.com